'Heartbreaking': Death toll in Florida condo collapse now 78

 Miami-Dade Mayor Daniella Levine Cava said the work to recover victims was “moving forward with great urgency” in order to bring closure to the families of victims who have spent an agonizing two weeks waiting for news.

-“This is a staggering and heartbreaking number that affects all of us very deeply,” she said of the latest death toll.
+“This is a staggering and heartbreaking number that affects all of us very deeply,” Levine Cava said of the latest death toll.

+“All those who have passed — all 78 — are leaving behind loved ones.
+They’re leaving behind devastated families.
+The magnitude of this tragedy is growing each and every day,” she said.

-Rescue workers and emergency support teams from Florida and several other states have labored in 12-hour shifts, 24 hours a day, physically and emotionally taxing work performed amid oppressive heat and in dangerous conditions.
+Rescue workers and emergency support teams from Florida and several other states have labored in 12-hour shifts, 24 hours a day at the site of the devastated beachfront condominium in Surfside — physically and emotionally taxing work performed amid oppressive heat and in dangerous conditions.

 “We know that there will be long-term impacts for the teams on the front line,” Levine Cava said.
 “They have given so much of themselves in these first two weeks.”